product-science/docs/docs/ios/xcode.md

 drwxr-xr-x@  6 user  staff       192 Jul  5 10:22 PSTools
 drwxr-xr-x  76 user  staff      2432 Jul 12 16:26 firefox-ios
 ```

+*If you use standalone put `productscience.zip` archive in project directory.*

 ### 4. Build with `PSCliCodeInjector`